alamminsalo/snake/README.md

 ```
 * clones, compiles and starts the game

-Pressing 'A' button turns on the pathfinding algorithm
+Pressing 'A' key toggles the pathfinding algorithm ON/OFF